When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Katherine

-Since Katherine has been such a popular name since ancient times, many famous people have carried it, such as:
+Since Katherine has been such a popular name since ancient times, many famous people have carried it.
+Notable namesakes include:

-• Katherine Schwarzenegger: American author and daughter of Arnold Schwarzenegger.
+• Katherine Schwarzenegger: Author and eldest daughter of Arnold Schwarzenegger.

 Read on to find answers to a selection of questions that are often asked about the name Katherine.